Bernard Ogilvie Dodge: Early years

 In high school, Dodge had a three-month course in botany in which each student was required to collect and identify 75 plants, using the keys of Gray's "School and Field Botany" textbook.
 Dodge recounted to W. J. Robbins that he "far exceeded the number required".
 While still a high school principal in Algoma, a chance meeting with an amateur mycologist (a Bohemian tailor with a basket full of "Pilze" (mushrooms) that were "gut fur essen" (good to eat)) aroused an interest in collecting fungi.
 Dodge sent specimens to the University of Wisconsin for identification, bought Atkinson's book on mushrooms, and his wife Jennie presented him with MacIllwain's "One Thousand Edible Mushrooms" as a Christmas present.

 At the University of Wisconsin, Dodge studied Botany under R. A. Harper.
 When Harper transferred to Columbia University in New York, he suggested that Dodge undertake graduate work there.
-Dodge accepted a minor position as Assistant and Research Fellow in Botany at Columbia.
+Dodge accepted a minor position as an Assistant and Research Fellow in Botany at Columbia.
 Dodge received his Ph.D at the age of 40; his first paper was published when he was 42.

 Dodge remained at Columbia as Instructor of Botany until 1920, when he accepted an appointment as Plant Pathologist (in fruit diseases) in the Bureau of Plant Industry of the U.S. Department of Agriculture.
 During his eight years in Washington, D.C., he initiated his studies of Neurospora.